The recurring arch element is prominent throughout the home (Photo: The Space Storyteller)

 Photo 2 of 2

 Located in a penthouse in downtown Kuala Lumpur, a modern French concept was decided on for the client, who lives alone with her adorable poodle.
-This choice was arrived at by Pins Design Studio to create a distinctively artistic atmosphere for the client, who's an avid art collector who’s also a design enthusiast.
+This choice was arrived at by Pins Design Studio to create a distinctively artistic atmosphere for the client, who’s an avid art collector and design enthusiast.

 To match her high taste and fondness for bespoke design, the designers employed a neutral backdrop to combine various stylish materials and designer furniture.